 7. Air-blast Circuit Breakers

-The arc is sent forth by the high-pressure air.
+The high-pressure air sends forth the arc.
 With this type of circuit breaker, moisture is a constant problem, much more so than with OCBs or gas circuit breakers.

 Another problem is leaks related to the usage of high-pressure air systems.
 The utilities that employed these circuit breakers have mostly phased them out.